PHAREHUB/PHARE/readme.md

 </p>
 </div>

-# Parallel Hybrid PIC code with Adaptive mesh REfinement
+# PHARE: Parallel Hybrid PIC code with Adaptive mesh REfinement

 PHARE is a Hybrid Particle-In-Cell (PIC) code.
 It solves the evolution of the Vlasov equation